Active Directory mixed configuration with LDAP synced

 cn=User Name 3

 The OpenKM integration with LDAP has two steps.
-In the first step, configure OpenKM to retrieve the list of users and roles from the LDAP.
-This list is cached during 30-45 minutes by OpenKM to prevent overloading the LDAP server.
-You can clean the cache from Administration> Tools > Cache stats.
-In the second step, configure login; this configuration always works in real-time.
+In the first step, configure OpenKM to retrieve the list of users and roles from LDAP.
+This list is cached for 30-45 minutes by OpenKM to prevent overloading the LDAP server.
+You can clear the cache from Administration> Tools > Cache stats.
+In the second step, configure the login; this configuration always works in real time.

 Step 1 - configuration parameters

-We suggest login into OpenKM with the admin URL ( for example, http://localhost:8080/openkm/admin/index ) because the next steps will be necessary to restart OpenKM service, and you do not want to lose administration access.
+We suggest logging into OpenKM using the admin URL (for example, http://localhost:8080/openkm/admin/index) because the next steps will require restarting the OpenKM service, and you do not want to lose administrative access.

-The first action should be to modify principal.adapter parameter value and restart the OpenKM service.
-Because the session ID is kept in the browser, you should not lose the login after the service resumes and can continue working in the Administration.
-After this change, the users and roles list will be empty from the Administration.
-Until success configuring the following parameters, these lists will be empty.
+The first action should be to modify the principal.adapter parameter value and restart the OpenKM service.
+Because the session ID is kept in the browser, you should not lose the login after the service restarts, and you can continue working in the Administration.
+After this change, the users and roles lists will be empty in the Administration.
+Until you successfully configure the following parameters, these lists will remain empty.

-We suggest using "com.openkm.plugin.principal.DatabasePrincipalAdapter" in the principal.adapter configuration parameter value, either "com.openkm.plugin.principal.MixedLdapSyncedPrincipalAdapter" value shown in the table below.
+We suggest using "com.openkm.plugin.principal.DatabasePrincipalAdapter" in the principal.adapter configuration parameter value, rather than "com.openkm.plugin.principal.MixedLdapSyncedPrincipalAdapter" value shown in the table below.

-• Before the user login, you must create all the user data in the database.
+• Before users log in, you must create all user data in the database.

 • The password you set in the database will not be applied; the login process works only with an AD connection.

-• User members of ROLE_ADMIN or ROLE_USER are created into the database.
+• Users who are members of ROLE_ADMIN or ROLE_USER are created in the database.

 Go to Administration> Configuration parameters: